Pakistan bans ‘bed scenes’ and ‘intimate moments’ from TV | Malay Mail

-The Pakistan Electronic Media Regulatory Authority (Pemra) issued its warning yesterday, calling on channels to respect the country’s existing media guidelines and refrain from airing content that does not depict a “picture of true Pakistani society”.
+The Pakistan Electronic Media Regulatory Authority (PEMRA) issued its warning on Tuesday, calling on channels to respect the country’s existing media guidelines and refrain from airing content that does not depict a “picture of true Pakistani society”.

-“Indecent scenes/dialogues/extramarital relations, violence, inappropriate dressing, rape scenes, caressing, bed scenes, use of drugs and alcohol, intimate moments between couples are being glamourised in utter disregard to Pakistani culture and values,” it continued.
+“Indecent scenes/dialogues/extramarital relations, violence, inappropriate dressing, rape scenes, caressing, bed scenes, use of drugs and alcohol, intimate moments between couples are being glamorised in utter disregard to Pakistani culture and values,” it continued.

 Many revolve around plotlines portraying social issues such as domestic violence, child abuse, misogyny and women.
 Activists have previously hailed some as potentially powerful vehicles for grassroots change.